Jabs equal jobs? Fed sees possible economic boom if vaccine gets on track

 To maximize growth “you need homogenous response and diffusion,” Oxford’s Daco said.
 Otherwise, “You are going to see people be much more cautious going to some regions, travel is still impacted, and generally you see a multi-speed economy.”

-Reporting by Howard Schneider; Additional reporting by Ann Saphir; Editing by Dan Burns and Leslie Adler
+Reporting by Howard Schneider; Additional reporting by Ann Saphir; Editing by Dan Burns, Leslie Adler and Chizu Nomiyama

 Our Standards: The Thomson Reuters Trust Principles.